The modified boundary contact process: invariant measures and critical extinction: Abstract

 \section{Abstract}

-We investigate a modified one-dimensional contact process with varying infection rates.
-Specifically, the infection spreads at rate $\lambda_e$ along the boundaries of the infected region and at rate $\lambda_i$ elsewhere.
-We establish the existence of an invariant measure when $\lambda_i = \lambda_c$ and $\lambda_e > \lambda_c$, where $\lambda_c$ is the critical parameter of the standard contact process.
-Moreover, we show that, when viewed from the rightmost infected site, the process converges weakly to this invariant measure.
-Finally, we prove that along the critical curve within the attractive region of the phase space, the infection almost surely dies out.
+We study the one-dimensional modified boundary contact process, in which infections across the two boundary edges of the infected region occur at rate \(\lambda_e\), while all other infections occur at rate \(\lambda_i\).
+We prove two results in different parts of the phase diagram.
+First, in the non-attractive region $\lambda_e>\lambda_i\geq\lambda_c$, where $\lambda_c$ is the critical parameter of the standard contact process, the process seen from its rightmost infected site converges from every semi-infinite initial configuration to an invariant measure.
+Second, on the critical curve in the attractive region, the infection dies out almost surely.